Skip to main content

 Family-friendly areas in Chamonix

-When travelling with young children, you ideally want to stay somewhere that has lots of facilities and services nearby so that you don't have to travel long distances to get to the slopes or the restaurants.
+When travelling with young children, you ideally want to stay somewhere that has lots of facilities and services nearby.
+The last thing you want to do is trek miles with little people - especially if they're in ski boots!

 Cheap accommodation in Chamonix

-Chamonix may not be well-known as the cheapest resort in the French Alps but you can still enjoy a budget-friendly holiday here, especially if you know where to look.
+Chamonix may not be well-known as the cheapest resort in the French Alps but you can still enjoy a budget-ish holiday here if you know where to look.

-Ski-to-door accommodation is very popular, but not that easy to find in Chamonix, which means that it gets booked out quite quickly.
-It's usually more expensive than the accommodation a bit further away from the slopes.
-However, there's no greater feeling than arriving at your doorstep with your skis on, so if you find a place you like and it's available, book it as soon as you can.
+It might be a bit more expensive than other accommodation, but there's no greater feeling than arriving at your doorstep with your skis on.
+So if you find a place you like and it's available, book it as soon as you can.

-Les Houches probably has the highest number of ski-to-door chalets in the area, while some apartments and hotels in Chamonix Centre are located close to the Savoy beginner's area and the Planpraz gondola that takes skiers up to Brévent.
-Otherwise, you may be able to find accommodation near Flégère in Les Praz.
+Les Houches probably has the highest number of ski-in ski-out chalets in the area, while some apartments and hotels in Chamonix centre are located close to the Savoy beginner's area and the Planpraz gondola that takes skiers up to Brévent.